 Alternative settings

-The states that employed the highest numbers of SLPs in 2019 included New York, Texas, Illinois, Florida and California, the BLS reported.
+The states that employed the highest numbers of SLPs in 2022 included California, Texas, New York, Illinois, and Florida, as reported by the BLS.

 Additional education after speech pathology school is not always necessary for SLPs to make a career change, but it can be helpful to take coursework in specific concentrations of speech language pathology to further professional development.

 To maintain their certification with ASHA, SLPs are required to complete 30 hours of Certification Maintenance Hours (CMHs) every three years.
 Concentrating those professional development courses in a preferred area can help SLPs direct their career path toward areas of interest.
-Working with mentors and taking on side work can also help SLPs transition into new fields where a master’s in speech pathology degree may not be required.
+Working with mentors and taking on additional work outside their job can also help SLPs transition into new fields where a master’s degree in speech pathology may not be required.

 Voice coach